Happy New (RMD) Year!

-RMDs apply to people who are age 72 and above (or 70.5 if you were born before July 1, 1949) with “qualified” retirement plans, including SIMPLE, SEP, and Rollover IRAs, annuities, and most 401(k) and 403(b) plans.
+RMDs apply to people who are age 72 and above with “qualified” retirement plans, including SIMPLE, SEP, and Rollover IRAs, annuities, and most 401(k) and 403(b) plans.
 The IRS typically publishes tables to help you determine the RMD amount you must take each year based on your account’s balance as of Dec.
 31 of the previous year.

 In 2018, the president signed an executive order seeking the Treasury Department’s review of RMD rules to determine whether they needed to be updated to reflect greater longevity among Americans.
 The IRS ultimately created a new set of RMD tables that went into effect this year.
 Though we’re still waiting (as of this writing) for the IRS to update the tables on its Publication 590-B, it did submit them to the Federal Register in Nov.
 2020.